luciopaiva/timelapse-toolkit/README.md

     node drop-duplicates <path-to-timelapse-files>

 Runs through the files in sequence, checking where file i+1 is an exact copy of i, when i+1 is then discarded.
+Needs files to be prefixed with zeros, otherwise they will be incorrectly sorted.

 ## fix-holes.js